 What must be included in the notice of a members' meeting?

 Notice of a members' meeting must specify the time and place of the meeting and any other information required by the NFP's by-laws.
-If special business will be transacted at the meeting, the notice must also state the general nature of the special business.
+If special business will be transacted at the meeting, the notice must also state:

 Are there different types of directors' meetings?